 When choosing which syndicated data provider makes the most sense for your brand, you need to understand where each data company gets its data from, and which data is actual vs. estimated.
 The truth is that each of these syndicators have gaps in their coverage, because they all pay for exclusive access to data from different retailers, forcing their competitors (and the customers of those competitors) to have to deal with retail data coverage gaps.
 Some favor exclusive retail agreements and others must react to their competitors pursuing this tactic.

 To overcome these gaps, many CPG manufacturers get data from multiple sources, but that creates another set of problems: When trying to compare the different vendors’ datasets, they find that the categories, labels and even the data itself doesn’t match up.
-When this happens, the CPG company can either ignore the differences, or invest in unifying the datasets, a manual process that typically requires resources, tools, time and some heavy lifting.
+When this happens, the CPG company can either ignore the differences, or harmonize the datasets, which is usually a manual process that typically requires resources, tools, time and some heavy lifting.

 For CPG manufacturers deciding which syndicated data provider (or providers) to work with, let’s take a closer look at each of the major players in the industry.